ata4/steamprofile/README.md

  * **minor problems:**
   * Internet Explorer 7 & Internet Explorer 8 in compatibility mode:
    * "Loading..." is not displayed
-   * icons are not showing up
+   * Icons are not showing up
  * **major problems:**
   * Internet Explorer 6:
-   * unable to display transparent 32-bit PNG images
-   * slider menu unusable
+   * Pretty much unusable
-   * flawed layout
-   * annoys web developer
-   * causes cancer
-   * eats small babies